Mikejo5000/vsts-docs-pr/docs/work/track/titles-ids-descriptions.md

 ID
 </td>
 <td>
 The unique identifier that is assigned to a work item.
-Work item IDs are unique across all team projects and within a team project collection.
+Work item IDs are unique across all projects and within a project collection.
 	<p>Reference name=System.Id, Data type=Integer</p>
 </td>
 <td>All</td>